KygekTeam/PM4-Docker/README.md

 `data` will store the server data, and `plugins` will store the server plugins.
 You can install plugins inside the `plugins` directory before starting the server.

-Now you can run PocketMine-Docker with the following command:
+Now you can run PM4-Docker with the following command:

 ```
-docker run -it -p 19132:19132/udp -v $PWD/data:/data -v $PWD/plugins:/plugins pmmp/pocketmine-mp
+docker run -it -p 19132:19132/udp -v $PWD/data:/data -v $PWD/plugins:/plugins kygekteam/pocketmine-mp-4
 ```

 Do NOT change the server port in server.properties.